ankitrajput0096/Basic_React_App_From_Scratch_With_React_Router/README.md

-# Basic React App From Scratch With React-Router 4
+# Basic React App From Scratch With React-Router 6

-Basic React App using React, React-Router4, WebPack 4 and Babel.
+Basic React App using React, React-Router 6, WebPack 4 and Babel.

 ## Getting Started